Who We Are

-The National Centre for Computing Education – run by a consortium made up of STEM Learning, the Raspberry Pi Foundation and BCS, The Chartered Institute for IT, has established a national network of 38 Computing Hubs to deliver a school-led system of leadership of education across England, with a our vision is to achieve a world-leading computing education for every child in England..
-The network is led by schools and colleges with an exceptional track record in teaching computing.
+The National Centre for Computing Education – run by a consortium made up of STEM Learning, the Raspberry Pi Foundation and BCS, The Chartered Institute for IT, has established a national network of 38 Computing Hubs to deliver a school-led system of leadership of education across England, with a vision to achieve a world-leading computing education for every child in England.
+The network is led by schools and colleges with an exceptional track record in teaching Computing.

 Adam Gibson is an experienced teacher of computer science

 having delivered the subject at A Level for almost 25 years,

 Originally (and still) a geography teacher, Adam can empathise with the non-specialists that much of the training available is appropriate for, and he uses this to support and encourage colleagues who may feel in unfamiliar territory.